DamionStewart0/Natural-Events/README.md

 #### PostMVP
 - Google Maps Api will be used to visualized location data (lng, lat)
-- Use localo storage to save data to the user's browser
+- Use local storage to save data to the user's browser
 - Add event listener **

 ## Project Schedule